Updated April 7, 2020

 Refer to the CAP’s COVID Q & A on cap.org for answers to the most commonly asked questions

 Laboratories using Emergency Use Authorization (EUA) Assays

-CAP-accredited laboratories can obtain validated EUA kits from an authorized manufacturer and verify test performance to perform testing in their own laboratories.
+CAP-accredited laboratories can obtain EUA kits from authorized manufacturers and verify test performance to perform testing in their own laboratories.
 To perform testing and report patient test results, a laboratory must: